elijahcruz12/http-up/README.md

 # About

 This is a simple package that just tests the ability to connect to [Example.com](http://example.com).
-If it doesn't is tells you that your internet is down, if it works it will say it works.
+If it can't connect it tells you that your internet is down, if it connects it will say your internet is up.

 # Installation